mozilla-l10n/documentation/src/localization/making_string_changes.md

 ### Firefox

 Things become a lot more complicated for Firefox:
-* The `en-US` locale is stored in the code repository (e.g. `mozilla-central`).
+* The `en-US` locale is stored in the code repository (e.g. `mozilla-firefoxl`).
 That locale is used by the build system to build the US English version of Firefox, but it’s not used as source by the localization toolchain.
-In fact, in order to ship all versions of Firefox (Nightly, Beta, Developer Edition, Release, ESR) from a single l10n repository, we rely on a special unified [repository](https://https://github.com/mozilla-l10n/firefox-l10n-source) in GitHub called `firefox-l10n-source`, which includes all strings for all shipping versions of Firefox.
+In fact, in order to ship all versions of Firefox (Nightly, Beta, Developer Edition, Release, ESR) from a single l10n repository, we rely on a special unified [repository](https://github.com/mozilla-l10n/firefox-l10n-source) in GitHub called `firefox-l10n-source`, which includes all strings for all shipping versions of Firefox.
 * Localizations are stored in a separate repository (`firefox-l10n`) from source strings.

 This is the scenario before the string change.
 Once again, although it already looks very busy, it’s a simplified high level view of the actual system.